katcipis/katcipis.github.io/_drafts/restless-restfull.md

 ```

 Using verbs on URL names mean you got everything wrong and was a bad bad
-developer, you where not thinking on the RESTFull way and should feel
+developer, you where not thinking on the RESTful way and should feel
 bad about yourself.
 There was a **LOT** of focus on the CRUD thing too,
 on how the HTTP methods should be used correctly.
 Not that these are
 bad ideas, it is a good idea to have a uniform system where the intentions